Twostap/SRcalculator/README.md

 If you do not find matches based on your selection "No data" will display.
 You can try altering the Medline record number to find additional data sources.

-If you are still retrieving no data based for similar Medline record numbers you can try using a general topic such as Medicine or Allied Health without any subtopics.<br><br>
+If you are still retrieving no data for similar Medline record numbers you can try using a general topic such as Medicine or Allied Health without any subtopics.<br><br>